 - Elanus Risk Control Services, an arms manufacturer, provides security and policing on the corporate-run world of Noveria in Mass Effect.
-In the sequel, various mercenary groups provide security forces on several worlds in the Terminus Systems.
+In Mass Effect 2, various mercenary groups provide security forces on several worlds in the Terminus Systems.

 - The Carrington Institute from the video game Perfect Dark.

 - The Liberty Police, Inc. from Freelancer.
 Though they will err on the side of arresting you (more arrests = more prisoners = larger workforce for their private prisons), they aren't portrayed as any more or less effective than the more traditional police forces in the other nations.

 - According to the backstory, LPI began as basically rent-a-cops but the local regular police were so useless LPI eventually took their place with everyone's approval.

 - To a lesser extent, the PIG Security group in Grand Theft Auto: Vice City enforce law against gangs in the airport, Starfish Island and the mall - but are sometimes seen by cops as a gang.

 - Sam and Max: Freelance Police, as their name suggests.

 - "The Shop" from the Soldier of Fortune series of video games.

 - In City of Heroes, Hero Corp is an organization that employs heroes for profit, selling their services to the law enforcement agencies of the area they're in.
 Many heroes look down on Hero Corp as sell-outs and ethically challenged, but many more look to it as a way to be a hero full-time, without a mild-mannered day job.